メインコンテンツまでスキップ

 Eggplant DAI can be installed on Kubernetes using Helm.
 You will need to meet the following requirements:

-When you've met those requirements, you can install the default Eggplant DAI deployment by creating a Helm values file.
+The Eggplant DAI installation can be customised by passing in custom values to the Helm installation.
 In the example below, substitute all the values to work for your own deployment.

 global: